 Although it has not expressed any intent to do so, the Company has the right under the Plan to discontinue its contributions at any time and to terminate the Plan by action of the Company's Board of Directors, subject to the provisions of ERISA.
-Upon termination of the Plan, each participant thereby affected would receive the entire value of his or her account as though he or she had retired as of the date of such termination.
+Upon termination of the Plan, each participant thereby affected would receive the entire value of his or her account as of the date of such termination.
 No part of the assets in the investment funds established pursuant to the Plan would at any time revert to the Company.